TRSoftware1/GambleBarVersion/README.md

 - "world_nether"
 - "test_world"

+# This is the default economy plugin bars will use unless specified in the bar's configuration
+# Options: Vault, PlayerPoints
+defaultEconomy: Vault

 # The default bar is the bar opened when a player just uses "/bar"
 defaultBar: mainBar